SC Verdun

-Sport Club Verdun (Capeverdean Crioulo, ALUPEC or ALUPEK: Sport Klubi Verdun, also in the São Vicente Crioulo: Sport Klube Verdun) is a football (soccer) club that plays in the Sal Island League in Cape Verde.
+Sport Club Verdun (Capeverdean Crioulo, ALUPEC or ALUPEK: Sport Klubi Verdun, also in the São Vicente Crioulo: Sport Klube Verdun) is an association football club that plays in the Sal Island League in Cape Verde.
 The team is based in the village of Pedra de Lume in the east of the island of Sal, though they play in Espargos' stadium, the home field which is made up of dirt is rarely used for practices.
 Its current chairman is Alcindo Conceição Silva and its current manager is Domingo Gomes who replaced Djulhiano Santos which he now manages Juventude.

 History

 The club was founded on May 1, 1945, and is the second oldest club on the island after SC Santa Maria.

 The club celebrated its 25th anniversary in 1970.
 The team won their first island title in 1980 and failed to proceed in the national championships.

 Later, Verdun celebrated its 50th anniversary in 1995.
 In 2001, Verdun won their only regional cup title and proceeded them into the regional super cup where they would be victorious after defeating Académica do Sal and won their first of two titles.

 Verdun finished first in Sal and won their second and last title in 2014, their next in 34 years.
 Their second and recent appearance in the nationals was in 2014, no wins were made, four losses were made, they had only a point made at their first match of the season, a two-goal draw with Académica do Fogo.

 Verdun's total regional championship titles were shared with GD Palmeira as fifth and last until 2018, Verdun is now solely last in the most regional championship titles and is ranked sixth.
 Verdun appeared in the 2014 regional super cup and claimed their second and last title, where they defeated the cup winner Juventude.

 The club were moderate for the next two seasons with a slight slip in position, Verdun finished fourth with 12 points, 3 wins and draws and seven goals were scored.
 Verdun played in the extended 2016 season which had some successes, they finished with 19 points and had six wins, a draw and scored 18 goals, the only unsuccessful was they finished fifth.
 That started the three-year downturn for the club, the first the introduction of the Second Division in 2014 led by the growing population of the island, a year later, the relegation of a last place club.